Characteristics of Coastal Ecosystem (Edexcel IGCSE Geography): Revision Note

 Decomposers bring nutrients back into the ecosystem to support another cycle – examples include bacteria, sea cucumbers, and fungi

-Abiotic Features of a Coral Reef
+Abiotic features of a coral reef

-Light: Corals need some sunlight to survive:
+Corals need a certain amount of sunlight to survive

 Depth: As corals need light, they are typically found at approximately 25 meters

 Water temperature: Corals thrive in the warm waters of the tropics.
-They prefer a temperature range of 23-25°C but will survive at lower and higher temperatures for short periods of time
+They prefer a temperature range of 23-25°C but will survive at lower and higher temperatures for short periods

 Salinity: Corals need salty water

-Air: Can survive out of water for very short periods of time
+Air: Can survive out of water for very short periods

 Water: Corals need clean, clear water

-Characteristics of Mangrove Ecosystems
+Characteristics of mangrove ecosystems

-Biotic Components of a Mangrove
+Biotic components of a mangrove

 Mangroves are the producers of their own ecosystem